 When the water temperature hits 63-degrees, that’s usually when the mass of sand crabs turn up along with the corbina, so follow that data point and you’ll have a good idea when it’s go time for this fascinating species.

-Thank you for reading this article on corbina fishing - one of my favourite strands of surf fishing in California.
+Thank you for reading this article on corbina fishing - one of my favorite strands of surf fishing in California.

 If you'd like to learn more, I run specific guided corbina fishing sessions in Southern California, with more info also available via ben@americanseafishing.com